Particular/docs.particular.net/tutorials/nservicebus-sagas/2-timeouts/tutorial.md

 snippet: BuyersRemorseCancelOrderRouting

-To allow users to cancel orders, we'll modify the `switch` statement in our input loop to accept another command, `cancel`:
+To allow users to cancel orders, we'll modify the ClientUI input loop to:

+* store the ID of the sent order
+* accept another command, `cancel`, that uses the previously stored ID to cancel the sent order/

+The new input loop looks like the following:

 snippet: BuyersRemorseCancellingOrders